MarcoB46/docker_swarm_k8s_showcase/readme.md

 - a NodeJs Express WebServer, which communicates with the database through a dedicated subnetwork, listening on this following endpoints:
     - **/ping**: return a JSON in the following format
         - _id: is an auto-generated identifier created by the mongoDB database;
-        - hostname: is the container identifier created by Compose or Swarm;
+        - hostname: is the container identifier created by Compose, Swarm or Kubernetes;
         - counter: number of times of which the route /ping has been requested and the container named `hostname` responded;

     ```json